 The next solar eclipse is an annular solar eclipse, where the moon passes between the sun and earth but doesn’t completely block the light.
 This is in contrast to a partial solar eclipse, where only a portion of the sun is blocked, or a total solar eclipse is an eclipse where the sun is completely blocked by the moon:

-During an annular solar eclipse, the sun is almost entirely obscured by the moon, except for a circle of light around the moon.
-This means that during annularity, the sun is completely darkened, and the sky goes dark as well.
-Imagine sunset, dusk, and sunrise all occurring in less than five minutes… meanwhile the sun is a great fiery ring in the sky.
-That’s what annularity is like during an annular eclipse.
+During a total solar eclipse, the sun is entirely obscured by the moon..
+This means that during totality, the sun is completely darkened, and the sky goes dark as well.
+Imagine sunset, dusk, and sunrise all occurring in less than five minutes… meanwhile a dark disk shows in the sky, with the wisp-like strands of the sun’s corona visible around the outside.
+That’s what totality is like during an annular eclipse.

 Important Details of the Solar Eclipse in 2020